Snap-On Technical Analysis (NYSE:SNA)

 Snap-On Bollinger Bands

 Bollinger bands comprise of a center line usually SNA SMA, and two SNA stock price bands above and below it.
 The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
-The stock price is trading between the average and the lower band in the context of Snap-On bollinger bands.
+The stock price is trading between the average and the upper band in the context of Snap-On bollinger bands.

 Snap-On Moving Average Convergence Divergence or MACD